Ruben Rodríguez (chess player)

 Ruben Rodríguez (7 December 1946 — 1995), was a Filipino chess International Master (IM) (1978), Asian Team Chess Championship winner (1979, 1981).
+He earned the title of International Master (IM) in 1978, a recognition of his strong skills and dedication to chess.

+Rodríguez was not only a talented individual player but also a valuable team member.
+He represented the Philippines in the Asian Team Chess Championships, where he helped his country secure victories in 1979 and again in 1981.
+His achievements during this period contributed to raising the profile of Philippine chess on the international stage.
+Although his life was cut short in 1995, his contributions and successes remain a source of pride in the Filipino chess community.

 Biography

 In the 1960s and 1970s Ruben Rodríguez was one of the strongest Filipino chess players.
 In 1973, in Chicago he shared 1st - 5th place in U.S. Open Chess Championship with Norman Weinstein, Walter Browne, Duncan Suttles, and Greg DeFotis.
 For a long time Ruben Rodríguez was considered the Philippines' best blitz player.

 Ruben Rodríguez two times participated in the World Chess Championship Interzonal Tournaments: